gomedh/Popflix-GPT/README.md

 - Update profile and app redirection
 - If user is not logged inredirect to login page andvvice-versa
 - unsubscribe when the component is unmounted for onAuthStaeChanged callback
+- Registered for TMDB Movies API and create an app
+- Get the access token and movie list api to get the movies list
+- Consume the access token and movie list api to get the movies list in browse page